Zane Floyd: Background

-The massacre
+Sexual assault and shooting

-On June 3, 1999, at approximately 5:15 in the morning, Floyd entered an Albertson's supermarket located at 3864 West Sahara Avenue in Las Vegas and opened fire on random individuals in the store using a shotgun.
+Early on June 3, 1999, Floyd contacted an "outcall" escort agency and asked that a young woman be dispatched to his apartment.
+When a 20-year-old woman arrived at the apartment at around 3:30 a.m., Floyd immediately threatened her with a shotgun and forced her to engage in vaginal and anal intercourse, digital penetration, and fellatio.
+According to statements she later made to law enforcement and the court, Floyd told her during their encounter that she was going to help him fulfill a "sick fantasy" inside his head; he also showed her 19 bullets and told her that he was going to shoot the first 19 people he saw.
+He eventually told her she had 60 seconds to run before he would shoot her.
+She escaped.
+At around 5:00 a.m., Floyd took his shotgun and began walking to an Albertson's supermarket near his home.

+At approximately 5:15 a.m., Floyd entered the supermarket and opened fire on random individuals in the store.
 Floyd first shot 40-year-old worker Thomas Darnell in the back, killing him.
-Immediately after, he also shot and killed 41-year-old store manager Carlos Chuck Leos in the face and neck, and 31-year-old worker Dennis Troy Sargent in the chest.
-Floyd then encountered 23-year-old worker Zachary T. Emenegger, who fled from Floyd when he saw the gunman pointing the shotgun in his direction, beginning a sequence of near-death encounters with the gunman.
-Diving under a produce table, Emenegger avoided Floyd's gunfire for 15 seconds but ultimately was shot in the upper-chest region resulting in a punctured lung.
-Floyd then saw Emenegger move and shot him again.
-Emenegger then played dead.
-Believing his victim was dead, Floyd whispered, "Yeah, you're dead," and continued searching the store.
-Eventually, Floyd found 60-year-old clerk Lucille Alice Tarantino in the rear of the store and fatally shot her in the head at point-blank range.
-After his later arrest, Floyd stated: “I looked right at her, and I just, I just, just blew her head apart.”
-Thinking that Floyd was gone, Emenegger attempted to get up and go for help but collapsed back onto the ground.
-Floyd initially walked past Emenegger's motionless body and started to leave the store but abruptly stopped and doubled back to ensure Emenegger was dead.
-After watching for a moment, Floyd finally fled from the store.
-In total, Floyd had shot seven shotgun shells in seven minutes, killing four people and critically wounding Emenegger.
+Immediately after, he shot and killed 41-year-old store manager Carlos Chuck Leos and 31-year-old worker Dennis Troy Sargent.
+Floyd then encountered 21-year-old worker Zachary T. Emenegger, who fled from Floyd when he saw the gunman pointing the shotgun in his direction.
+Emenegger tried to avoid Floyd's gunfire by ducking behind a produce table, but was shot in the shoulder, which resulted in punctures of both lungs.
+Floyd saw Emenegger move and shot him again.
+Emenegger played dead.
+Believing Emenegger was dead, Floyd whispered, "Yeah, you're dead", and continued searching the store.
+Eventually, Floyd found 60-year-old clerk Lucille Alice Tarantino in the rear of the store and fatally shot her in the head from point-blank range after she begged him not to kill her.

-It later emerged that shortly before the shooting, Floyd had telephoned an escort agency and called for the services of a young woman at his apartment.
-When a 20-year-old woman arrived at the apartment at around 3:30 am, Floyd, threatened her with a shotgun and raped her.
-He eventually told her she had 60 seconds to run or be killed.
-After she escaped, Floyd took his shotgun and began walking to the supermarket at around 5:00 am.
+Thinking that Floyd had left, Emenegger attempted to get up and go for help but collapsed back onto the ground.
+As Floyd returned from the rear of the store and walked towards the entrance, he doubled back to ensure Emenegger was dead.
+After watching Emenegger for a moment, Floyd exited the store, where police officers were waiting outside.
+In total, Floyd was in the store for seven minutes.